MernaMK/CalculatorAtmega32/README.md

 Insufficient Parameters: Displays "ER: INSUF PARAs"

+Buffer Overflow: Prevent entering numbers more than 10 digits or more than 9 operations

-LCD Overflow: Automatically clears when full
+LCD Overflow: Automatically shifts the screen when full

 📝 Usage Instructions
 Power ON: System displays "WELCOME"